 Remove all artificial decorations, take it out of the stand, and don’t put it in a bag!

-- Essex & Essex Junction: Public Works crews will pick up trees from Tuesday, January 4th through Friday, January 8th.
-Learn more on the Essex Town website.
+- Town of Essex & City of Essex Junction: Public Works crews will pick up trees from Tuesday, January 3th through Friday, January 6th, weather permitting.
+Learn more on the Town website

 - Other: If you subscribe to curbside trash and recycling pickup, your hauler may offer Christmas tree pickup for an extra fee.
 Find their contact number on our hauler page.